briangtn/B12AREA/docs/server/createAuthService.md

 You can exchange this code with some data using `GET /data-code/{code}`.

-This data has two possible format
+This data can have two possible format

 ✅ *In case of success*
 ```json